linusjf/RIAY/HOWTO.md

 ./gentoc <path to markdown file>
 ```

-Before executing the script, update the file and place the comment `<-- Table of Contents -->` where you want the table of contents to be generated.
+Before executing the script, update the file and place the comment `<!-- toc -->` and `<!-- tocstop --> where you want the table of contents to be generated.

 Results: